 “I lost my job.
 Perhaps God took it because I was enjoying it too much.”

 The Bible never says God is in control.
-Instead, it says stuff like this:
+Instead, it says this:

 We know that we are children of God, and that the whole world is under the control of the evil one.
-(1 Jn 5:19)
+(1 John 5:19)

 Much of the world is under the influence of evil.
 It remains captive to what the New Testament writers called “the power of darkness.”
-Yes, Satan was defeated and disarmed at the cross, but his influence persists wherever the light of the gospel is not seen.
+Yes, Satan was defeated and disarmed at the cross, but his influence persists wherever the light of the gospel does not shine.

-The truth is that God is not in control of everything.
-The good news is that his sphere of influence increases as we, his children, shine in a dark world.
+The good news is that his sphere of influence increases when shine in a dark world.
 He has given us his authority to resist the devil and his evil influence.
 We have been empowered to heal the sick, raise the dead, drive out demons and otherwise reveal the gospel of his kingdom in dark places.

 – It was not God’s will for Adam to eat from the forbidden tree (Gen 2:17), but Adam ate